ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ## Summary

-We have considered memory structure of a typical windows application.
-Also we learned how to find an absolute address of the specific variable in memory of 32-bit and 64-bit processes.
+We have considered memory structure of a typical Windows application.
+Also, we learned how to find an absolute address of the specific variable in memory of 32-bit and 64-bit processes.